johnboiles/obs-mac-virtualcam/README.md

 This code was spun out of this OBS Project [RFC](https://github.com/obsproject/rfcs/pull/15) which was itself spun out of [this issue](https://github.com/obsproject/obs-studio/issues/2568) from @tobi.
 This was intended as a proof of concept to inform technical decisions in that RFC, but who knows, maybe it will be useful to you in its current state.
 The goal is for this (or something with equivalent functionality) to eventually be merged into the core OBS codebase 🤞.

+This is heavily based on [Apple's CoreMediaIO sample code](https://developer.apple.com/library/archive/samplecode/CoreMediaIO/Introduction/Intro.html) which has been [modernized by @lvsti](https://github.com/lvsti/CoreMediaIO-DAL-Example)

 ## Building

 To use this plugin, you'll need to clone and build OBS locally, build this plugin, copy it to the right places, then run your local build of OBS: